The Beginning Of The End.

 “It was my father’s.”
 The boy said simply and looked away from me, out the window as the train started moving- fast.

-A half hour later, with no words spoken between me and Donny, we got off the train quickly.
+A half hour later, with no words spoken between me and Donny, the train pulled into the station and we quickly got off.
 I once again followed Donny as we walked down a street that I didn’t recognize.
 We’d been walking for about ten minutes, when I notice something odd.
 The street that we’d been walking on for the last few minutes, was deserted.
 And not a ‘not that many people’ kind of deserted, but a ‘there’s no sign of life for a five miles’ kind of deserted.
 Like there was something about this place that keeps people away, and made me want to turn back as well.

 “Donny, where exactly are we?”
-I ask, glancing around for any sigh of life, anywhere, and got even more worried when of course I found none.
+I ask, glancing around for any sign of life and got even more worried when of course I found none.

-“On a street in Florida.” he said, rolling his eyes and smirking.
+“On a street.” he said, rolling his eyes and smirking.
 How the heck am I supposed to get a strait answer from this kid?

 He turning down another alleyway before I could ask though, but this one was, literally, a dead end.
 All that was there was a flickering street lamp and a trashcan that smelled like it hasn’t been emptied since World War Two.
 But apparently none of this got through Donny’s thick skull because he walked up to the street light and held his arm, which I noticed had a dark blood red wristband on it, into the flickering light.

 “Hey stupid!”
 I call, walking up to him.
 “It’s a dead end, do you not know what that means?
 It means ‘turn back’, not-”